 Blink and you might miss it, but that microsecond of greeting speaks volumes about people… and life… in the north-east.

-North East Tasmania – the forgotten corner
+North East Tasmania

 Not that you’ll see many cars as you drive through this often-forgotten corner of Tasmania; through tiny farming communities where surrounding green rolling hills make the landscape every bit as pretty as New Zealand.

-Yet where steep, sharp ranges of sky-scraping gums and gnarly bush full of kangaroos look as harsh as anything you’ll see on the mainland.
+Yet where steep, sharp ranges of sky-scraping gums and a gnarly bush full of kangaroos look as harsh as anything you’ll see on the mainland.

 But if this all suggests that isolation (not to mention a fair helping of ‘country-bumpkin-ness’) might be the region’s only draw-card, that’s where you’d be wrong… gloriously wrong.

 But inspired by the princely reputation of the region’s sparkling wine region, Pipers River (which forms the northern part of the Tamar Valley Wine Route), I venture north of Launceston for the first time.

-It’s a pretty drive out – there’s as many farmers on tractors around here as fellow wine tasters – and while it’s the sparkling wines and Pinot Noirs of this region that have made wine judges the world over stand up and take notice.
+It’s a pretty drive out – there are as many farmers on tractors around here as fellow wine tasters but it’s the sparkling wines and Pinot Noirs of this region that have made wine judges the world over stand up and take notice.

 Instead, it barely flows at all, I sample wines in tasting rooms that look across national parks with no-one for company but the winemakers themselves.